• Disease Overview

 Standard Therapies

-It is often necessary to treat respiratory distress shortly after birth that results from a narrow chest and/or heart failure.
+It is often necessary to treat respiratory distress that results from a narrow chest and/or heart failure shortly after birth.
 Natal teeth should be removed because they can interfere with feeding.
+Surgery to remove extra fingers may be also needed (if desired).
+Surgical correction of genu valgum can be done If required per orthopedic assessment.
+Surgery may also be needed to correct any heart, genital or urinary anomalies, if indicated by the doctors.

 The treatment of Ellis-Van Creveld syndrome is directed toward the specific symptoms that are apparent in each individual.
 Such treatment may require the coordinated efforts of a team of medical professionals, such as pediatricians, surgeons, cardiologists, dentists, pulmonologists, orthopedists, urologists, physical and occupational therapists and/or other health care professionals.